101arrowz/fflate/docs/interfaces/zipattributes.md

 A = archive, D = directory, V = volume label, S = system file, H = hidden, R = read-only

 If you want to set the Unix permissions, for instance, just bit shift by 16, e.g. 0644 << 16

 ___

+### comment

+• `Optional` **comment**: string

+The comment to attach to the file.
+This field is defined by PKZIP's APPNOTE.txt, section 4.4.26.
+The comment must be at most 65,535 bytes long UTF-8 encoded.
+This field is not read by consumer software.

+___

+### extra

+• `Optional` **extra**: Record\<number, Uint8Array>

+Extra metadata to add to the file.
+This field is defined by PKZIP's APPNOTE.txt, section 4.4.28.
+At most 65,535 bytes may be used in each ID.
+The ID must be an integer between 0 and 65,535, inclusive.

+This field is incredibly rare and almost never needed except for compliance with proprietary standards and software.

+___